groupdocs-rewriter-cloud/GroupDocs.Rewriter-Products/english/rewriter/curl/_index.md

           }
           ```
       # more_feature_loop
-      - title: "Quick Start with Document Paraphrasing REST API"
+      - title: "Quick start with GroupDocs.Rewriter REST API"
-        content: "GroupDocs.Rewriter Cloud API comes with detailed developer guides and live code examples for all major programming languages to start working with API features in no time.
-Simply create a free account at GroupDocs Cloud, get APP SID & Key information to communicate with GroupDocs Cloud API and you are ready to make an API request on any platform using cURL commands or the SDKs of your choice."
+        content: "GroupDocs.Rewriter Cloud API comes with detailed developer references and live code examples for all major programming languages to start working with API features in no time.
+Simply create a free account at GroupDocs Cloud, get APP SID & Key information to communicate with GroupDocs Cloud API and you are ready to make an API request on any platform using cURL commands."

       # more_feature_loop
       - title: "Rewrite plain text - cURL"